Skip to main content

 Any legitimate charity will publish a record of their spending.
 It might matter to you, for example, whether your donation is actually going towards scientific research to cure cancer or just towards NFL players wearing pink armbands in October to “raise awareness.”
 Those are two very different things your money is being spent on.

-There a few key things to watch out for.
+There are a few key things to watch out for.
 The first, as we just mentioned, is large amounts of a charity’s budget being spent on some vague category.
-You might want to dig deeper if a huge chunk of donations are being spent on “raising awareness” or “fundraising” or “community outreach.”
+You might want to dig deeper if a huge chunk of donations is being spent on “raising awareness”, or “fundraising,” or “community outreach.”
 Without more details, those types of expenditures can cover a wide range of spending.

 The second thing to watch for is obscenely large salaries for those at the top of the organization.
 Sure, managing a multi-million dollar charitable organization is a hard and important job.
 Presidents and CEOs can often earn six-figure incomes for their efforts.
 Where you draw the line is up to you, but we would argue that there’s a difference between a charity president making $250,000 a year and one making $2.7 million (or more).
 Whatever you decide, make sure your decision is an informed one before you give up your money.